Code-Institute-Submissions/alkaios/README.md

 # User Centric Frontend Development Milestone Project - alkaios

 Alkaios Strength through fitness.
-A community orientated gymnasium for all, regardless of ability or fitness levels.
+Website for a community orientated gymnasium for all, regardless of ability or fitness levels.
-This is a place to come
+This is a place to come for classes and to see the gym and its resources.

 ## UX